 How to Naturally Kill Weeds Between Pavers

-Mix white vinegar with salt and a few drops of dish soap.
-Spray it directly onto weeds.
-The vinegar dries them out, while salt prevents regrowth.
-Be cautious—this mixture can also harm surrounding plants and soil.
+Mix white vinegar with table salt and a few drops of dish soap.
+Spray the solution directly onto the weeds.
+The vinegar dries out the plant, and the salt prevents it from coming back.
+Just be careful—this mixture can also affect surrounding soil and vegetation. - Boiling Water

-Sprinkle baking soda into the cracks between pavers.
-It dehydrates weeds and alters soil pH, making it harder for new ones to grow.
-It’s best applied during dry, sunny weather.
+Sprinkle baking soda into the cracks between your pavers.
+It dries out the weeds and alters the soil’s pH, making it harder for new ones to grow.
+For best results, apply during sunny, dry conditions.

 Maintenance Tips to Keep Pavers Weed-Free